kvirc/kvirc-scripts/monster-slap/README.md

 It is the culmination of a couple of KVIrc fans getting together to produce this. and adopted by a few users.
 Monster slap consists of an alias called slap and if you also choose, an `OnHighlight` auto-reslap event catcher.

-The slap alias, randomizes multiple variable entries of 6 arrays to give a slightly different slap each time.
+The slap alias, randomizes multiple variable entries of **8** arrays to give a slightly different *slap* each time.
-It has been constructed in such a way that no matter which variables are used, the result is always logical, perhaps somewhat shocking ;) but most definitely fun and not meant to be offensive...
+It has been constructed in such a way that no matter which variables are used, the result is always (pretty close to) logical, perhaps somewhat shocking ;) but most definitely fun and not meant to be offensive...
 Its a reality check slap.

 The reslap event is an `OnHighlight` event that catches a slap directed at yourself and auto-reslaps